Discover all the tax services we offer

-First things first: find your documents that demonstrate how much time you spent in the US during 2018.
-This will help simplify your expat tax process in 2019 because you won’t have to wonder if you should use the Physical Presence Test or the Bona Fide Residence Test in order to qualify for the money-saving Foreign Earned Income Exclusion (FEIE).
+First things first: find your documents that demonstrate how much time you spent in the US during 2021.
+This will help simplify your expat tax process in 2022 because you won’t have to wonder if you should use the Physical Presence Test or the Bona Fide Residence Test in order to qualify for the money-saving Foreign Earned Income Exclusion (FEIE).

-Take steps to ensure you don’t pay extra on your expat taxes in 2019.
+Take steps to ensure you don’t pay extra on your expat taxes for 2021.
 You can reduce your tax liability by donating to charities, but a word of caution: make sure that the charities are recognized by the IRS, as not all international charities are.
 Once you’re sure you’ve selected an eligible charity, include the donation on your Form 1040 Schedule A.

 Also, don’t forget to maximize your IRA contributions, which are tax deductible.
 So, the more you are able to contribute, the less income you’ll have for the US to tax.

-Keep your accountant in the loop of any major financial changes you’ve undergone and make plans to get your taxes done ASAP in 2019!
+Keep your accountant in the loop of any major financial changes you’ve undergone and make plans to get your taxes done ASAP in 2021!
 There’s no feeling quite like not having to think about your taxes for the rest of the year.

 Well, that’s what we do best.
 Sign up for a consultation, and find out why expats all over the world choose Greenback as their expat tax provider.

 Editor’s Note: This article was previously published on November 26, 2018 and updated on December 10, 2021.